radish-es/casebook-property/content/statutes/protection-property.md

       Copyright for Nova Scotia statutes rests with the Crown in right of the Province of Nova Scotia
 links:
-  - url: content/problems/protest.md
+  - url: content/concepts/trespass.md
-    explanation: Is the wording of the statue clear in its application to the circumstances of the protestors in East Eggleston?
+    explanation: How do these provisions of the Act relate to the civil tort of trespass?
   - url: content/cases/harrison.md
     explanation: There are also trespass statutes at issue in this case.
 How do those statues compare?
 Does it matter?
 published: true